aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/installation/install.md

 ## 1.1.
 Overview

-**_We encourage customers installing the Accelerator to get the support of their local AWS account team (SA, TAM, CSM, ProServe) to assist with the installation of the Accelerator, as the Accelerator leverages, deploys, or orchestrates over 30 different AWS services._**
+**_We encourage customers installing the Accelerator to get the support of their local AWS account team (SA, TAM, CSM, ProServe) to assist with the installation of the Accelerator, as the Accelerator leverages, deploys, or orchestrates over 50 different AWS services._**

-_Users are strongly encouraged to also read the [Accelerator Operations/Troubleshooting Guide](../operations/index.md) before installation.
+_Users are strongly encouraged to also read the [Accelerator Operations/Troubleshooting Guide](../operations/index.md) before installation and the [FAQ](../faq/index.md) while waiting for the installation to complete.
 The Operations/Troubleshooting Guide provides details as to what is being performed at each stage of the installation process, including detailed troubleshooting guidance._

 These installation instructions assume one of the prescribed architectures is being deployed.